USS Coral Sea (CV-43): Vietnam and operations in the 1960s to early 1970s

 In the summer of 1967, the city of San Francisco adopted the ship as "San Francisco's Own," and the city and ship enjoyed a formal, official relationship.
 However, there were probably many times the crew did not enjoy the attitudes of Bay Area residents at all.
 The feeling was mutual.
 In July 1968, prior to a deployment to Vietnam, Coral Sea participated in the carrier trials of the US Navy's proposed new interceptor, the General Dynamics–Grumman F-111B.

 The ship continued to make WestPac/Vietnam deployments until 1975: 26 July 1967 to 6 April 1968; 7 September 1968 to 15 April 1969; 23 September 1969 to 1 July 1970; 12 November 1971 to 17 July 1972; 9 March 1973 to 8 November; and from 5 December 1974 to 2 July 1975.
 Operations by the United States Navy and the United States Marine Corps aircraft in Vietnam expanded significantly throughout April 1972 with a total of 4,833 Navy sorties in the south and 1,250 in the north.
 Coral Sea, along with Hancock, was on Yankee Station when the North Vietnamese Easter Offensive began.
 They were joined in early April by Kitty Hawk and Constellation.
 On 16 April 1972, their aircraft flew 57 sorties in the Haiphong area in support of U.S. Air Force B-52 Stratofortress strikes on the Haiphong petroleum products storage area in an operation known as Freedom Porch.

 After refitting, from 1970 through to 1971, and during refresher training (REFTRA) down to San Diego, Coral Sea on her return trip to Alameda caught fire in the communications department.
 The fire spread so fast that Captain William H. Harris commanded that the carrier be placed just offshore between San Mateo and Santa Barbara in order to abandon ship if the fire could not be put under control.
-Several communications personnel were trapped, and Radiomen Bob Bilbo and Bill Larremore pulled many shipmates out of the burning and smoke-filled compartments.
+Several communications personnel were trapped, and RM-2 Robert Bilbo and RM-3 Billy Larremore pulled many shipmates out of the burning and smoke-filled compartments.
 They received the Navy & Marine Corp Medal.
 L/Cpl Thomas P Howard Jr. of ships Mar/Det received a "Meritorious Mast" from Captain Harris as a result of his location and rescue of shipmates overcome by toxic smoke in security weapon space.
 An OBA was L/Cpl Howard's only breathing protection at the time.